triggerNZ/coppersmith-talk/talk.md

       - Doesn't scale to large teams
       - Social solutions do exist but have overhead
   - Awkward to test (less so than Hive though)
-  - Difficult to port jobs to another platform like Spark.
-APIs are similar but still too different
+  - Difficult to port jobs to another platform like Spark
+    - APIs are similar but still too different
 - Metadata (What features do we have?)
   - Can discover some things (feature names, types) but high-level documentation exists separately from code
     - Social solutions exist but have overhead